SathvikSR/sathviksr.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I'm Sathvik, a high-schooler who loves tinkering with technology and coding.
-I like video games and 3d modelling.
+I'm Sathvik, a high-schooler who's passionate about technology and art.
+I like programming, video games, books, movies, cooking and learning new things all the time.
 Currently learning to build intelligent machines.

-You can either find me reading a book or building programs.

-Contacts on Twitter (link's below).
+Contact me via email or shoot a DM on Twitter.